fogbeam/JSDT/README.md

 You will need Java 8 (or later) in order to build JSDT.

-The build environment is setup to use Intellij IDEA.
+The build environment is setup to use IntelliJ IDEA.
 See their documentation
 at:

   https://www.jetbrains.com/idea/documentation/